 In May 2019, the so called "Ibiza affair" caused a sudden end for the coalition government of the ÖVP and FPÖ.
 However, in the weeks and months before, the individual cases had burdened the coalition increasingly.
 After the end of the coalition, ÖVP Federal Party Chairman Sebastian Kurz complained that they had "drained a lot of my strength".

-Just before the Austrian parliamentary elections in October 2017, the Mauthausen Committee Austria presented a total of 68 extreme right-wing activities of FPÖ politicians covering a period of about four and a half years.
-The documentation "Nothing but individual cases?" received a strong media response and led to a wide debate.
-Since then, the term "individual cases" has become commonplace for describing the continuous anti-democratic activities of the FPÖ.
+On two occasions, the Mauthausen Committee Austria had already researched the extreme right-wing activities of FPÖ politicians and presented them in a chronological way.
+The documentation "Nothing but individual cases?" had been published before the parliamentary elections in fall 2017.
+It received a strong response.
+Since then, the term "individual cases" had become commonplace for describing the continuous anti-democratic activities of the FPÖ.

 Across Austria, in recent years the number of extreme right-wing and racist offences has risen dramatically.
 In a single year, the number of extreme right-wing and racist offences rose by 50%, from 750 (2014) to 1156 (2015).
 The continuous rise in the number of hate crimes began in 2005; the number then was 209.
 In the past ten years, this number rose by a factor of 5.5.
 Further, these crimes have become more brutal and violent.